Skip to main contentSkip to navigation

 Bench power supply analysis

-The board is connected to a bench power supply set to the battery voltage (approximately 12.6V for MacBook Pro, 7.6V for MacBook Air).
+The board is connected to a bench power supply at the nominal battery voltage for that model.
 The current draw at power-on reveals the failure category: zero draw indicates an open circuit or failed charging IC; excessive draw (above 1A before boot) indicates a short on a power rail.
 The current signature during boot sequence narrows the fault to specific subsystems.

 FLIR thermal imaging